 - Staff medics with offshore oil and gas exploration companies, and

-- Contractors working in developing and recovering countries.
+- Contractors working in developing and recovering countries.1

-Graduate opportunities may also extend beyond traditional EMS roles:
+Graduate opportunities may also extend beyond traditional EMS roles to include:

 If you are interested in our program or just looking for information and need someone to contact please fill out our Program Information Request Form using the blue "Program Information Request Form" link below:

 EMS program information sessions have been cancelled until further notice.
 Please complete the Information Request Form link below for more program information or if you have any questions.